-PANHEMATIN (hemin) is supplied as a sterile, lyophilized black powder in single dose dispensing vials (NDC 67386-701-54).
+PANHEMATIN is supplied as a sterile, lyophilized black powder in single dose dispensing vials (NDC 67386-701-54).
 When mixed as directed with Sterile Water for Injection, USP, each 43 mL provides the equivalent of approximately 301 mg hematin (7 mg/mL).
-Store lyophilized powder in refrigerator (2-8°C) until time of use.
+Store lyophilized powder at 20-25°C (68-77°F).
+See USP controlled room temperature.

 Caution: The packaging (vial stopper) of this product contains natural rubber latex which may cause allergic reactions.

 Manufactured by: APP Pharmaceuticals, Raleigh, NC 27616, U.S.A.
 For: Lundbeck, Deerfield, IL 60015, U.S.A.
 Revised: November 2012